electric-cloud-community/EC-Admin/README.md

 To install the plugin, use one the following methods:

-* ElectricFlow Administration/Plugins UI - "Install from File/URL"
+* CloudBees Flow Administration/Plugins UI - "Install from File/URL"
 * CLI - `ectool installPlugin --force 1 EC-Admin.jar`
 * Perl - `$ec->installPlugin()` API.